-Ten of the infant deaths in Island Health between 2016 and 2018 were twins.
-In 8 instances only one twin died while the other one survived, while two sets of twins died.
-Eight of these deaths occurred in the neonatal period and six of them had cause of death classified as "extreme prematurity."
+10 of the infant deaths in Island Health between 2017 and 2019 were twins.
+In 6 instances only one twin died while the other one survived.
+There were two instances where both twins died.
+Out of the 10 twin deaths, seven of these deaths occurred in the neonatal period.
+Six infants who were multiples had a cause of death classified as "extreme prematurity."

-2.5 Gestational Age and Birthweight of all 2016-2018 Cases
+2.5 Gestational Age and Birthweight of all 2017-2019 Cases